 Set up your accountRead More

-After you've been credentialed, Checkr Customer Success will issue an email to your designated Admin for the account, inviting them to log into the Checkr Dashboard.
-Once logged in, this account admin may configure your account to fit your business needs.
+After Customer Success credentials your account, they email your designated account admin with an invitation to log in to the Checkr Dashboard.
+After the admin logs in, they can configure your account to fit your business needs.

 - Enter contact and billing information